 If that isn’t enough, you can install many open-source packages and bring more features to Atom.
 Overall, it is one of the best ones on the list.

 - Free and open-source

 - Great customization options

-- Many open-source packages available
+- Many open-source packages are available

-- Uses a lot of resources
+- It uses a lot of resources

 - Adding many packages can make it slow